na-na-hi/renget/archive/ate-inventory.md

 A modern weapon mass produced in the forge of a divine craftsman.
 Dramatically increases the effectiveness of the bullets against incarnations by imbuing them with divinity.

+>Phylonoe’s Mercy (Mythic Dagger) [0/1,000]

+A dagger crafted to the precise specifications of the incarnation of Phylonoe.
+Significantly mitigates an incarnation’s defenses when aimed at a vital spot.
+Much more effective against beasts, monsters, and incarnations of a higher level.

+<Active Ability: Channel the Goddess>: You may use the divinity stored in this dagger to temporarily use the <EX> rated authority [Mistress of the Hunt]

+You may only imbue divinity into this dagger after a successful hunt

+Holds additional effects for the Incarnation of Phylonoe

+>Mistress of the Hunt (EX)

+Increases your speed, strength, and endurance, proportional to the physical capabilities (including those enhanced by authorities) of your prey.
+Has an increased effect against <Beasts>, <Monsters>, and male incarnations (not to be confused with incarnations of male <Myths>

 ##Authority Crystals